Stochastic Approximation for Nonlinear Discrete Stochastic Control: Finite-Sample Bounds: Introduction

 \subsection{Main contributions}

-\textbf{Results}: We establish finite-time bounds and the following sample complexity results for the SA algorithm for the control problem in \eqref{eqn: control-framework-discrete} based on the properties of the Lyapunov function \eqref{eqn: stability-assumption-continuous-time} for the corresponding continuous-time system \eqref{control-framework-continuous} under appropriate assumptions on noise and growth of the Lyapunov function in all four cases. \begin{enumerate} \item For completeness, we first present the case of exponential stability ($c=1$) and smooth Lyapunov function $V(\cdot)$ which immediately follows from \cite{nonlinear-sa}.
-We show that one needs $O\br{\frac{1}{\varepsilon}}$ samples to ensure that the mean square error $\E\sqbr{\norm{x_k-x^*}_2^2}$ is less than $\varepsilon$. \item In the exponential case ($c=1$) with a non-smooth Lyapunov function, we again establish the same sample complexity. \item For the sub-exponential case ($c>1$) with a smooth Lyapunov function, we show a sample complexity of $O\left( \frac{1}{\varepsilon^{2c-1}} \right)$. \item Finally, in the non-smooth sub-exponential case, we establish a sample complexity of $O \left( \frac{1}{\varepsilon^{3d_{a,c}-1}} \right)$ where $a$ is the polynomial growth rate of the Lyapunov function and $d_{a,c} = a(c-1)/2+1$.
-We believe that this is not optimal, and obtaining tighter results is an open problem. \end{enumerate}
+\textbf{Results}: We establish finite-time bounds and the following sample complexity (that is, the number of operator sampling required) results for the SA algorithm for the control problem in \eqref{eqn: control-framework-discrete} based on the properties of the Lyapunov function \eqref{eqn: stability-assumption-continuous-time} for the corresponding continuous-time system \eqref{eqn: control-framework-continuous} under appropriate assumptions on noise and growth of the Lyapunov function in all four cases. \begin{enumerate} \item For completeness, we first present the case of exponential stability ($c=1$) and smooth Lyapunov function $V(\cdot)$ which follows from \cite{nonlinear-sa}.
+We show that one needs $O\br{\frac{1}{\varepsilon}}$ samples to ensure that the mean square error $\E[\norm{x_k-x^*}^2] \leq \varepsilon$. \item In the exponential case ($c=1$) with a non-smooth Lyapunov function, we again establish the same sample complexity. \item For the sub-exponential case ($c>1$) with a smooth Lyapunov function, we show a sample complexity of $O\left( \frac{1}{\varepsilon^{2c-1}} \right)$. \item Finally, in the non-smooth sub-exponential case, we establish a sample complexity of $O \left( \frac{1}{\varepsilon^{3d_{a,c}-1}} \right)$ where $a$ is the polynomial growth rate of the Lyapunov function and $d_{a,c} = a(c-1)/2+1$.
+We believe that this is not optimal, and obtaining tighter results is an open problem. \end{enumerate} Our work is a generalization of \cite{nonlinear-sa} and an extension of \cite{hoang-nonlinear-sa-cdc} where these works establish convergence results for the smooth and non-smooth exponential cases whereas we extend the analysis to the smooth and non-smooth subexponential cases.
+We believe the analysis of subexponential settings may be of independent interest, such as subgeometric Markov chain mixing \cite{polynomial-convergence-markov-chain, Butkovsky_2014_subgeometric_wasserstein, durmus2015subgeometricratesconvergencewasserstein, qu-glynn2023wasserstein-contractive-drift}.